TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

 * Extensions to new FE Library
   * Option for a pop-over notification to manually reconnect the websocket.
+  * Add manual socket.io reconnection function so it can be incorporated in disconnected UI notifications.
+  * Investigate use of [PerformanceNavigationTiming.type](https://developer.mozilla.org/en-US/docs/Web/API/PerformanceNavigationTiming/type) to detect page load type and inform uibuilder on initial message.

   * _UI
     * Add optional page filter to _ui - if `msg._ui.pageName` not matching current page, don't process
        - probably needs list and wildcard though.